 My first sermon was in an established downtown church.
 I think there were probably close to two hundred people.
 My sermon was titled, “The Family that Forgot God.”
 This was back in 1984 I believe.

-Thirty-six years have passed and the world has changed so drastically since then.
+Thirty-six years have passed, and the world has changed so drastically since then.
 The division and hatred weren’t so strong then.
-We argued fiercely about politics, religion, and human rights but we didn’t burn down neighborhoods or attack each other.
+We argued fiercely about politics, religion, and human rights, but we didn’t burn down neighborhoods or attack each other.
 I don’t even think we cancelled anyone back then.
-We may have hated but we put up with each other.
+We may have hated it, but we put up with each other.